Attacking the OS

 }

-and utilises this function to add two numbers.
+It loads an `add` function from the `library.dll` and utilises this function to add two numbers.
 Subsequently, it prints the result of the addition.
-By examining the program in Process Monitor (procmon), we can observe the process of loading the library.dll
+By examining the program in Process Monitor (procmon), we can observe the process of loading the `library.dll` located in the same directory.

-Then if you scroll to the bottom, you can see the call to load library.dll
+Then if you scroll to the bottom, you can see the call to load `library.dll`.

-to only get the libraries the app is loading.
+We can further filter for an `Operation` of `Load Image` to only get the libraries the app is loading.

 16:13:30,0074709 main.exe 47792 Load Image C:\Users\PandaSt0rm\Desktop\Hijack\main.exe SUCCESS Image Base: 0xf60000, Image Size: 0x26000